will-hedges/lgmpc/README.md

-# Logitech G Mouse Profile Cycler (lgmpc)
+# Logitech G Mouse Profile Manager (lgmpm)
-Python script for creating, managing and cycling ratbagctl profiles for Logitech G mice on Linux
+Python script for managing and cycling ratbagctl profiles for Logitech G mice on Linux